 Latin America in Chicago

-Chicago is the third most populous city in the US and it is widely regarded as an international epicenter for finance, tourism, and culture.
+Chicago is the third most populous city in the United States and it is widely regarded as an international epicenter for finance, tourism, and culture.
 This multicultural metropolis is also known for the diversity and distinctive history of its 77 neighborhoods.
 Since the early twentieth century, Latin America has had a notable and active presence in Chicago.
 Out of almost 3 million residents in Chicago, 28% identify as Hispanic, many of whom are of Mexican and Puerto Rican descent.
 Landmark neighborhoods such as Pilsen (along 18th street) and La Villita (along 26th street) have been centers of Mexican-American art, cuisine, and culture.
 Likewise, the Puerto Rican Paseo Boricua in Humboldt Park is known for holding the only self-standing institution in the nation devoted to showcasing Puerto Rican arts and historic exhibitions year-round.

 Chicago is also home to a number of top universities, cultural institutions, historical sites, world-renowned museums, and over 200 theaters and art galleries, making it an unparalleled location for undertaking graduate studies and scholarly research about Latin America and the Caribbean.